slmtpz/dev.akademi2018/README.md

 I did analyze the data set given to us by sahibinden.com authorities.
 The analysis is in the jupyter notebook.

+The notebook requires the data set named 'all_data 3.json' in same directory with ipynb file to load the data.

 The analysis consists of some parts:
 1 - Data Cleaning
 2 - Feature Extraction
 3 - Preprocessing
 4 - Derivations with Machine Learning

 Overall, I was understanding the data, derive meanings and importances of features using machine learning.